sngrmvj/RxMisInfoCheck/README.md

 # Medical-Drug-Information
-A portal to provide the information regarding the medical drug that whether that is legitimate or not
+A portal to provide the information regarding the medical drug that whether that is legitimate or not.
+This application is developed as part of Master of Science in Computer Science (Fall 2022) at Georgia Tech in Intro to health informatics course

 ## Medical drug info backend
 - Built on flask